 I can fit up to 2 of these with most isopod orders .
 More than two will need to ship separately as dry goods.

 Binless 6-quart Isopod Starter Kit

 Buy your own 6-quart bin and add this starter kit for a simple and complete isopod habitat!
-Includes base substrate, leaf litter, and one or more hides, all of which have been heat sanitized, in accordance with APHIS guidelines.
+Includesse soil-less Instinct Habitats substrate, leaf litter, and one or more basic hides.
+The leaf litter has been heat sanitized, in accordance with APHIS guidelines.
 Just add water, springtails, and isopods!
-Due to size, this kit ships separately from live orders, via priority mail. $9 for the kit, $8 to ship.
+Due to size, this kit ships separately from live orders, via priority mail. $15 for the kit, $8 to ship.

 Heat-sanitized leaf litter mixed fallen, hardwood leaves.
 This is the same mix I give my own isopods, and they thrive on it!
-In accordance with APHIS guidelines they have been baked at 200 F for at least 30 minutes.
+In accordance with APHIS guidelines, prior to shipping, they have been baked at 200 F for at least 30 minutes.

 1 quart bag — $3.00